ZrrSkywalker/MathVerse/README.md

 --api_key GPT_API
 ```

-Note that, we recommend using ChatGPT/GPT-4 API for the step 2 by default.
+Note that, we recommend using ChatGPT/GPT-4 API for step 2 by default.
 By adding `--quick_match` in the command above, we also support a direct string matching between extracted answers and ground truths, which is faster but not accurate enough.

 ## 📐 Dataset Examples